 Staff Employees' Pension Plan

 The University’s Employees’ Pension Plan is a defined benefit plan under Section 401(a) of the Internal Revenue Code in which staff may receive a specific monthly benefit upon retirement age, based on years of service and salary history.
-Through the years, the plan has been changed to reflect both the federal laws governing pension plans and the University’s needs and desires to attract, retain, and motivate employees.
+Through the years, the plan has been changed to reflect both the federal laws governing pension plans and the University’s needs and desires to attract and retain employees.
 In July 1997, the plan was changed so that employees were no longer required to assist in funding the plan.
-Today, the University pays the entire cost of the plan.
+The University has funded the entire cost of the plan since July 1997.

 To be considered eligible for participation in the Employees’ Pension Plan, you must be a non-exempt employee of the University and at least 21 years old.
 Additionally you must complete 12 months of service with the University in which you are credited with 1,000 hours of service.
 The 12 month period is first measured from your date of hire and thereafter for each plan year (July – June.)
 Upon earning eligibility, the plan participation entry date is either January 1st or July 1st.